PHPOffice/PhpSpreadsheet/docs/topics/reading-files.md

 If you are only interested in reading part of a worksheet, then you can write a filter class that identifies whether or not individual cells should be read by the loader.
-A read filter must implement the
-\PhpOffice\PhpSpreadsheet\Reader\IReadFilter interface, and contain a readCell() method that accepts arguments of `$column`, `$row` and `$worksheetName`, and return a boolean true or false that indicates whether a workbook cell identified by those arguments should be read or
+A read filter must implement the IReadFilter interface, and contain a readCell() method that accepts arguments of `$column`, `$row` and `$worksheetName`, and return a boolean true or false that indicates whether a workbook cell identified by those arguments should be read or